nkaul/cldemo/README.md

 This repo contains the source for the **cldemo** packages, these can be used by sales engineers, partners and customers to demonstrate:

 * Automation tools (such as Ansible, CFEngine, Chef and Puppet)
-* Configuration of routing protocols (OSPF, BGP etc)
+* Configuration of routing protocols (BGP, OSPF)
-* Zero touch provisioning
+* Zero touch provisioning (ZTP)
-* Monitoring tools (Ganglia, etc)
+* Monitoring tools (like Ganglia)

-Using dependencies the packages will automatically install any required components, configure them as appropriate and ensure content such as recipes, cookbooks, ztp scripts and playbooks are in place and ready.
+Using dependencies the packages will automatically install any required components, configure them as appropriate and ensure content such as recipes, cookbooks, ZTP scripts and playbooks are in place and ready.

-Currently the primary target for these packages is within the hosted Cumulus Workbench, though in the near future we will be supporting installation on the customer or partner site using a standalone Ubuntu install.
+Currently, the primary target for these packages is within the hosted Cumulus Workbench, though in the near future we will support installation on the customer or partner site using a standalone Ubuntu install.

 ## Usage

 The Cumulus Workbench consists of a single pre-provisioned Ubuntu (currently 12.04) workbench/jump VM and multiple switches running Cumulus Linux.

 From the workbench packages can be installed via APT: